usgs/ps2ff/README.md

  - `NP` The number of processors (cores) to use.
 Minimum 1.

- - `filebase` The base name of the output file (see output file naming convention below).

  - `datadir` - The directory into which the output files are written.
 If unspecified, it uses "./data".